 IAPP Announces New Board of Directors and Executive Committee Members

-Appointees Include Prominent Privacy Leaders at Microsoft, McKesson Corporation and IDP
+Appointees Include Prominent Privacy Leaders at IBM, Prosus and Cooley

-To learn more about the IAPP and its certifications, visit www.iapp.org.
+To learn more about the IAPP please visit www.iapp.org.

 About the IAPP

-The International Association of Privacy Professionals is the world’s largest association of privacy professionals with more than 65,000 members across 151 countries.
-The IAPP is a not-for-profit association that helps to define and support the privacy profession globally.
+The International Association of Privacy Professionals is the largest and most comprehensive global information privacy community and resource.
+Founded in 2000, the IAPP is a not-for-profit organization that helps define, promote and improve the privacy profession globally.
 More information about the IAPP is available at www.iapp.org.